hewol/aerOS/README.md

 **NOTE**: Make sure to clean the `~/iso/` directory before rebuilding: `yes | rm -r ~/iso/aerOS*`.

+**NOTE**: Our package repository is hosted on github pages which might not work all the time so keep trying until it works :).

 ## Other aerOS info/repositories

 ### Maintain Policy List: https://github.com/hewol/aerOS/blob/main/MAINTAIN.md